Skip to Main Content

 DAILY / WEEKLY RESPONSIBILITIES

-• Read and understand each camper’s needs profile before arrival and during the camp session to identify and plan for each camper’s needs and level of support required.
+• Read and understand each camper’s needs profile before arrival and during the camp session to identify and plan for each camper’s needs and the level of support required.

 • Meet with parents/guardians upon arrival to camp, to further discuss any concerns and needs of the camper(s).